 PHASE ACTION RESPONSE, LOAD RATING SPECIALIST 90% EOR - Within 30 days, review and return comments to the Superstructure Submit Draft designer or analyst.
-Plans Load Rating Final Plans EOR - Within 14 days: (Design-Bid- Build), or Submit sealed Design Confirm that review comments were addressed and respond with a respire to the Released for Load Rating addressed, and respond with a receipt to the EOR.
-If the rating is acceptable, archive it to Construction Load Rating EDMS.
+Plans Load Rating Final Plans EOR - Within 14 days: (Design-Bid- Submit Confirm that review comments were Build), or sealed Design addressed, and respond with a receipt to the Released for Load Rating EOR.
+If the rating is acceptable, archive it to Construction EDMS.
 Otherwise request revisions.
 (Design-Build) Determine whether the new load rating applies.
-At a strengthening project, for example, the new rating will not apply until that strengthening has occurred.
-Document the determination in Pontis/BrM Structures Notes, and accordingly update or retain the Pontis/BrM load rating data.
+At a strengthening project, for example, the new rating will not apply until that strengthening has occurred.Document the determination in Pontis/BrM Structures Notes, and accordingly update or retain the Pontis/BrM load rating data.
 Superstructure CEI - Submit Determine whether the As-Built Documents Package Nearing the As-Built is complete.
 If so, confirm the schedule for the final Completion Documents inspection.
-Otherwise, specify insufficiencies within Compionor: Package the As-Built Documents Package, schedule a safety inspection, and establish a timeline for completion.
+Otherwise, specify insufficiencies within , Package the As-Built Documents Package, schedule a safety inspection, and establish a timeline for completion.
 Superstructure LEAD When the initial NBI inspection occurs, or before, Complete BRIDGE apply the As-Built load rating to Pontis/BrM, and INSPECTOR archive the data to EDMS.
 If a load rating is not Submit draft available, the Engineer responsible for the inspection inspection will use engineering judgment, assign a sealed temporary load rating, and notify the State Load Rating Engineer; complete an analysis and input the results within 90 days of the date that the NBI report was sealed.